kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

   </div>
   <ul>
     <li><b>YoungJin Kwon</b>, Agnes Yang, Gautam Ray</li>
-    <li>Finalizing for submission to <i>MIS Quarterly</i></li>
+    <li>Submitted to <i>MIS Quarterly</i></li>
     <li>Presented at WITS 2024</li>
     <li>Presented at CIST 2024</li>
     <li>Presented at INFORMS Annual Meeting 2024</li>
   </ul>

 <div id="abstract3" class="abstract-box">
-    <p>Web3 has ushered in a decentralized digital ecosystem enabled by blockchain technology, reducing reliance on traditional gatekeepers and intermediaries.
-This transformation raises a critical question: How does this new environment affect existing gender and racial disparities?
-To address this, we analyze approximately 27,000 sales and 90,000 offers and bids involving 40,000 NFTs created by 2,500 artists on SuperRare, a leading NFT art marketplace.
-Our findings offer a nuanced view of the NFT art market: (i) While White male artists continue to dominate in terms of supply volume, their dominance is less pronounced than in traditional art markets; (ii) non-White artists face more pronounced disadvantages in both sales probability and price compared to White male artists, with disparities exceeding those experienced by female artists; and (iii) self-curation (artists' ability to signal quality) plays a critical role in mitigating these disparities, with minority artists benefiting more from verifiable quality signals.
-A series of robustness checks rules out supply-side explanations, such as artist self-underpricing, indicating that the observed disparities are instead driven by taste-based or statistical biases.
-This study contributes to a deeper understanding of how decentralization intersects with equity in emerging digital markets.</p>
+    <p>Blockchain-based Web3 has created a decentralized digital ecosystem that reduces reliance on traditional gatekeepers and intermediaries.
+This transformation raises a critical question: How does this new environment affect gender and racial minorities in the art market?
+To address this, we analyze approximately 27,000 sales and 90,000 offers/bids involving 40,000 NFTs created by 2,500 artists on SuperRare, a leading curated NFT art market, proposing a nuanced view of the NFT art market: (i) White male artists still dominate supply, but less than in traditional markets; (ii) non-White artists face larger disadvantages than female artists in both sale probability and price, relative to White male artists; and (iii) self-curation via verifiable quality signals materially mitigates these gaps, with minority artists benefiting disproportionately.
+Robustness checks exclude supply-side explanations (e.g., artist self-underpricing), pointing to demand-side factors.
+Despite lower entry barriers from disintermediation, structural inequities endure; however, self-curation enables minority artists to mitigate demand-side disadvantages.</p>
   </div>
 </div>